 We provide the following overview and information for CDL drivers facing OUI (also called DUI) in Maine and invite you to contact us as soon as possible to explore your legal options in detail.

 If you have a CDL and are charged with an OUI in a non-commercial vehicle, your CDL is subject to severe penalties.
-Under Maine law, in conjunction with federal regulations, your CDL may be revoked for one year on a first offense and a lifetime revocation for a second offense.
+Under Maine law, in conjunction with federal regulations, your CDL will be revoked for one year on a first offense, court conviction and a lifetime revocation for a second offense.

 If you are a CDL holder, make sure that you hire an attorney who is aware of your entire situation and is best able to protect your livelihood.
 Call (207-878-4000) or email (firstname.lastname@example.org or email@example.com) Nichols & Churchill.
 Matthew Nichols and Sarah Churchill will provide you with the advice and defense that you deserve.